sfchan2019/SketchFabSeleniumSpecFlow/README.md

 The aim is to test the response from website for error handling when user has input some invalid data during registration.

 ## Implementation
+- HomePage.cs - A page object that represent the home page
+- SketchFabSignUp.feature - Gherkin feature file, contains scenario to test in English
+- SketchFabSignUpSteps.cs - Contains the executable code for each statment in the scenario

 ## Testing
 ### Test for Sign Up
+#### Testing for invalid input where user does not tick the privacy policy check box
-- Start up Google Chrome
+* Start up Google Chrome
-- Go to the home page of Sketch Fab
+* Go to the home page of Sketch Fab
+* Click SIGN UP on the top right of the page
+* Fill in a valid Username
+* Fill in a valid E-Mail
+* Fill in a valid Password
+* Click CREATE ACCOUNT button
+* The error message Please `This field is required` should be showed under the check box

 ## NuGet Packages
  - [SpecFlow](https://specflow.org/) - SpecFlow is a framework that bring C#, Gherkin together for User Acceptence Testing.